 - In the Catalog pane, browse to Databases > Add_data_to_a_project.gdb.
 Click the slope raster dataset to select it.

 - Drag and drop the slope dataset onto the scene.

 The default layer symbology is a black-to-white color scheme.
 You'll change it to a conventional color scheme for slope.

-- In the Contents pane, click the symbol patch (the black-to-white color scheme) under the slope layer.
+- In the Contents pane, click the symbol patch (the black-to-white color scheme) for the slope layer.

-- In the Symbology - slope pane, under Color ramp, click the Color scheme drop-down arrow.
+- In the Symbology pane, click the Color scheme drop-down arrow.
 At the bottom of the drop-down list, check the Show names box.

 Names appear above their associated color schemes.

 - Find the Slope color scheme (bright green to bright red) and click it.